 FReM and GAM require the statement of assets at Fair Value and should be valued using the appropriate valuation methodology.
-In determining the relevant methodology, Montagu Evans LLP have relied on the RICS Valuation - Global Standards 2021 (effective January 2022) and the RICS Valuation - Global Standards 2017 - UK National Supplement (effective January 2019) which are collectively referred to as the "RICS Red Book" and form the basis for the valuation methodology in respect of the Trust's assets being valued.
-The valuations were undertaken in accordance with the Trust's accounting policy (see
+In determining the relevant methodology, Montagu Evans LLP have relied on the RICS Valuation - Global Standards 2021 (effective danuary 2022) and the RICS Valuation - Global Standards 2017 - UK National Supplement (effective January 2019) which are collectively referred to as the 'RICS Red Bock' and from the basis for the valuation methodology in respect of the Trust's assets being valued.
+The valuations were undertaken in accordance with the Trust's accounting policy (see note 1).